Transforming MedChart Desktop Application

 for Canterbury District Health Board

-As a result, nurses spend less time waiting for a PC in the nursing station, less time walking the corridors and more time with the patient.
+As a result, nurses now spend less time using a PC in the nursing station, less time walking the corridors and more time with the patient.

 The design brief for the mobile app was based around the concept of Skeuomorphism to create a sense of familiarity with the trusted process in the desktop application.